-1FSCALE will find appropriate ymin, ymax, etc., based on the function f(x) and domain PMIN to PMAX, but more commonly the border parameters - including PMIN and PMAX - are set to fit the data with SCALE tells the program to read the data (from the previously set FILE); SCALE tells the program to find appropriate XMIN, etc. given the data contained in the program; BORDER tells the program to display the graph outline you have described; DPOINT tells the program to plot the data points.
+1FSCALE will find appropriate ymin, ymax, etc., based on the function f(x) and domain PMIN to PMAX, but more commonly the border parameters - including PMIN and PMAX - are set to fit the data with SCALE 2Note that you must use for multiplication not just juxtaposition.

+tells the program to read the data (from the previously set FILE); SCALE tells the program to find appropriate XMIN, etc. given the data contained in the program; BORDER tells the program to display the graph outline you have described; DPOINT tells the program to plot the data points.
 Type FCURVE to plot your function.
 Another useful command is HELP-it types out a listing of the commands and the variables.